St. Joseph's Catholic Primary School - Wetherby

 Starting Nursery is a big first step on each child’s learning journey.
 So, it is really important that we take time and care to get the transition process right for each of them.
 We begin with home visits and settling visits and these are great ice-beakers for children and parents too.

 The children learn to access many learning experiences independently as they choose activities in each of the provision areas.
-These areas provide a menu of opportunities and for pudding, we add enhancements.
+These areas provide an open ended menu of learning opportunities and for pudding, we add enhancements.
 These enhancements include adult led activities and teachers responding to children by adding extra resources that reflect their interests.
 For example our home corner now has a special area to look after our much-loved black and white cat, which has been a significant toy for some children as they have settled.

 RE: God’s World